cshenton/atari-leaderboard/README.md

 # Atari Reinforcement Learning Leaderboard

+> Any scores out of date?
+Make a [Pull Request](https://github.com/cshenton/atari-leaderboard/compare).

 This is a leaderboard comparing world record human performance to start of the art machine performance in the [Arcade Learning Environment (ALE)](https://github.com/mgbellemare/Arcade-Learning-Environment).